Hereditary hemorrhagic telangiectasia (HHT) is an inherited disorder of the blood vessels that can cause excessive bleeding.

 Treatments may include:

 Some people respond to estrogen therapy, which can reduce bleeding episodes.
 Iron may also be given if there is a lot of blood loss, leading to anemia.
 Avoid taking blood-thinning medicines.
-Some drugs that affect blood vessel development are being studied as possible future treatments.
+Some medicines that affect blood vessel development are being studied as possible future treatments.

 Some people may need to take antibiotics before having dental work or surgery.
 People with lung AVMs should avoid scuba diving to prevent decompression sickness (the bends).
 Ask your provider what other precautions you should take.

-Fabio Pagella practices in Pavia, Italy.
-Pagella is rated as an Elite expert by MediFind in the treatment of Hereditary Hemorrhagic Telangiectasia.
-He is also highly rated in 12 other conditions, according to our data.
-His top areas of expertise are Hereditary Hemorrhagic Telangiectasia, Telangiectasia, Angiodysplasia of the Colon, Enlarged Adenoids, and Endoscopy.
+Sophie Girod-Dupuis practices in Bron, France.
+Girod-Dupuis and is rated as an Elite expert by MediFind in the treatment of Hereditary Hemorrhagic Telangiectasia.
+Her top areas of expertise are Hereditary Hemorrhagic Telangiectasia, Telangiectasia, Pulmonary Arteriovenous Malformation (PAVM), and Arteriovenous Malformation.

 More information and support for people with HHT disorder and their families can be found at: